Ivangabriel06/MO-IT161---Web-Systems-and-Technology/README.md

 * **Project Plan (Timeline): The development timeline and solo roles are detailed in the **Development Timeline** section below.

+### 📋 Project Scope

+This project's primary goal is to create a **responsive, mobile-first dashboard** for a pet management application ("Elijah").
+The scope for this HTML/CSS Milestone (MS1) included building the structure and styling for the following key sections, based entirely on the linked Figma design:

+1. Top Profile Header & Action Bar.
+2. Recommended Products Section (including product cards and tabs).
+3. Health Metrics Section (three-column responsive layout).
+4. Reviews/Testimonials Section.

 ---

+### 🗓️ Development Timeline

+This project was completed by a sole contributor (Ivan Gabriel Abrera), who assumed all roles (Designer, Front-end Developer, QA Tester).

+* **HTML Structure (Day 1):** Built all semantic elements and created the basic file structure.
+* **CSS Layout & Styling (Day 2-3):** Implemented Flexbox and CSS Grid to match the Figma mobile layout, ensuring all components are styled correctly.
+* **Finalization & Git Upload (Day 3):** Tested responsiveness and successfully pushed final code via Git Bash.

+---

 ### 📂 Repository Structure

 The code is organized as follows:
+MO-IT161---Web-Systems-and-Technology/
+├── index.html       (The main dashboard page structure) ├── styles/          (Contains the style.css file)
+└── scripts/         (Placeholder for future JavaScript code)